pivot-access-ltd/bma-offline-docs/src/how-to-create-custom-images-5104.md

 ### Obtain the RHEL7 DVD ISO

 Download the [RHEL7 DVD ISO](https://developers.redhat.com/products/rhel/download) to your `rhel7` subdirectory.

+[note]
+You may have to scroll down the page at the above link to find the RHEL7 version.
+[/note]

 ### Customizing the image, if desired